Authorization services overview

 The default resource is created with a URI that maps to any resource or path in your application using a /* pattern.
 Before creating your own resources, permissions and policies, make sure the default configuration doesn’t conflict with your own settings.

 The default configuration defines a resource that maps to all paths in your application.
-If you are about to write permissions to your own resources, be sure to remove the Default Resource or change its URIS fields to a more specific paths in your application.
+If you are about to write permissions to your own resources, be sure to remove the Default Resource or change its fields to more specific paths in your application.
 Otherwise, the policy associated with the default resource (which by default always grants access) will allow Keycloak to grant access to any protected resource.

 Export and import authorization configuration